Los Angeles Elder Law Attorney

-We don’t want to think about bad things that can happen to us.
-But they’re a part of life — so LA Elder Law wants to bring you some peace of mind during those tough times.
+We don’t want to think about bad things that can happen to us — but they’re part of life.
 Even if you live a perfect, full, healthy life, it’s nicer to leave your family with fond memories than the bother of legal procedures when they want to be honoring your life and remembering you.

 Hello, I’m Joe Girard.

 I’m a Los Angeles, California native — and I know the value of working for a better life.
 Of learning, earning, of security, and planning for the future.

 There’s not a year since I was 13 that I haven’t worked.
 First, I helped support my family by working in a hospital kitchen near our Boyle Heights home.
 Later I was a blue-collar laborer at Farmer John’s hog slaughter factory.

 While attending Law School at night and working to support my wife and children, I worked for the US Dept of Veterans Affairs as a Rating Board Examiner.
 I was the Legal Member — along with a Medical Doctor and a Lay Person — of a three-person Board of Review ruling on claims for Special Pension Aid and Attendance claims, and service-connected disabilities.

 When faced with the desire and need to best help my aging parents, I wished we’d had a plan in place.
 We weren’t prepared.
 Having to do all the paperwork and court stuff, trying to recall what our parents said throughout their lives, trying to blindly carry out their unwritten or unvoiced wishes.
 There was so much we’d never talked about.

 Navigating the confusing systems and hearing the common advice that wasn’t always actually good for the elderly, I realized the great social and legal needs that existed.
 I knew I needed to help others in the same situation.

 If you’re reading this, you know enough to be looking into planning for the inevitable and uncertain future — or you’ve been told you should but you’re not quite sold on making a plan.